 We love this Ad from Calm.
 Whether you watch it with sound on or off it speaks to the viewer, evoking an emotional response through the heated flame visuals and crackling fire sounds.

 You don’t always need to focus an ad on one product or offering.
 Carousel ads are a great way to highlight multiple pieces of information or collections.

 You can have up to three different cards for Stories Ads, each card featuring a specific product or group of products.
 These are turned into a slideshow that plays automatically with a call to action across the bottom.
 It’s the perfect way to showcase your range of expertise without forcing too much information into one frame.

 Whilst this was not actually a Story, we love the concept from Refinery29, who shared snippets of information on each slide of their carousel to make sure the content remained clear and easy to read.
 Now that’s how you keep people engaged and reading more.

 With thousands of brands capitalising on the success of Stories, you need to do something to stand out.
 So don’t always give your customers what they expect!

 Whilst earlier we talked about communicating all the key pieces of information to the viewer, there can also be opportunities whereby you deliberately withhold information.
-Evidence suggests that when an information gaps exist, readers experience a sense of suspense, which makes them want more.
+Evidence suggests that when information gaps exist, readers experience a sense of suspense, which makes them want more.
 In essence, questions make people interested.
-Interest leads to click through.
+Interest leads to click-through.